Symptoms (film)

 Symptoms is a 1974 British psychological horror film directed by José Ramón Larraz and starring Angela Pleasence, Peter Vaughan, and Lorna Heilbron.
-The film, based on a story by Thomas Owen, follows a woman who goes to stay with a friend at her family remote English manor where all is not as it seems.
+The film, based on a story by Thomas Owen, follows a woman who goes to stay with a friend at her family's remote English manor where all is not as it seems.
 The film had its premiere at the 1974 Cannes Film Festival as the first official British entry.
 The film was released under the alternate title The Blood Virgin.

 Plot

 The film opens with brief flashes of a man and a woman embracing.
 The man later proves to be Brady, the "odd-job man."
 There is also a flash of the woman's body floating in the lake.

 The reclusive Helen invites her friend Anne, a writer, to stay the weekend with her at her family's estate.
 The large manor, located near a lake in a forest, is overgrown with foliage and has mostly been untouched for an extended period of time.
 Helen, a translator, has recently returned to her native England after working abroad, and had lost touch with Anne.
 Helen had broken up with her boyfriend John.
 The two women have dinner, start a fire in the hearth, during a storm, and talk over tea before going to bed.
 Helen asks Anne what she thinks happens after death.

-The next morning, Helen stops by a chemist store in town, where the clerk Mr. Burke asks about her friend, Cora Porter; she tells him she is not with her.
+The next morning, Helen stops by a chemist store in town, where the clerk, Mr. Burke, asks about her friend, Cora Porter; she tells him she is not with her.
 Back at the manor, Helen and Anne go for a walk through the woods.
 At the lake, Helen tells Anne that someone drowned themselves there.
 The two women take a boat out onto the water, which unnerves Helen.
 En route home, they encounter Brady, a handyman who lives in the stables on the property; Anne comments that he was staring at Helen, and Helen responds by saying he disgusts her.
 Later, Helen spies on him with binoculars from the house.

 Helen continues to have trouble sleeping at the house, and hears voices emanating from the attic one night.
 The following morning, Anne borrows Helen's car to drive to town.
 On the way home, she stops by the lake and smokes a cigarette, where she is confronted by Brady, who introduces himself.
 He mentions Helen's friend Cora, whose photograph Anne recalls seeing in the house.
 Anne returns to the house where she finds Helen distraught over her absence.
 She confides in Anne that she is ill, and Anne suggests they return to London, but Helen refuses, and then kisses her.